We are talking about a green malignant tumor of myeloid cells.

 Localized treatment, such as surgery or radiation therapy, is very effective in relieving compression symptoms, especially in spinal chloroma, and can provide immediate survival benefits in some cases; however, overall survival or prognosis are not affected and are determined by systemic disease.

-In general, the forecast is independent of the participation site; however, injuries at rare sites can be detrimental primarily due to delayed recognition, although injuries may not necessarily be more aggressive than their counterparts elsewhere.
+The forecast is generally independent of the participation site; however, injuries at rare sites can be detrimental primarily due to delayed recognition, although injuries may not necessarily be more aggressive than their counterparts elsewhere.

-A recent increase in the incidence of chloroma is likely due to the prolonged longevity of the leukemia as a consequence of the availability of new treatment options (eg, allogeneic bone marrow transplantation, repeat donor lymphocyte infusion, second transplant) .
+A recent increase in the incidence of chloroma is likely due to the prolonged longevity of leukemia due to the availability of new treatment options (e.g., allogeneic bone marrow transplantation, repeat donor lymphocyte infusion, second transplant).

 However, the diagnosis of chloroma, especially the non-leukemic form, is quite challenging and is essentially a holistic approach involving clinical, laboratory, and imaging findings.

-For impact on prognosis and overall survival, radiologists must be aware of possible imaging manifestations, potential sites of involvement, particularly in known hematologic malignancies, to alarm their suspicion.
+To impact prognosis and overall survival, radiologists must be aware of possible imaging manifestations and potential sites of involvement, particularly in known hematologic malignancies, to alarm their suspicion.

 In this way, early diagnosis is facilitated, which can alter management and stop the progression of the disease.
 Few series also reported a lower rate of leukemic transformation if primary MS is recognized and treated early.

-Despite aggressive and extensive involvement, these lesions are highly sensitive to induction chemotherapy; in addition, highlighting the need for timely recognition.
+Despite aggressive and extensive involvement, these lesions are susceptible to induction chemotherapy; in addition, highlighting the need for timely recognition.